tbdpusheen/2021-summer-internship-assignment/README.md

 ### Requirements
 * You can use any front end framework you choose, but we have a slight preference towards React, Angular, or Vanilla HTML/JS/CSS.
 However, use whatever framework you are comfortable with.
 * Make it responsive using your best judgement.
-* Create a simple transparent overlay for photos - use only vanilla JavaScript or what is built into the framework, do not import jQuery or any other external libraries for it.
+* Create a simple translucent overlay for photos - use only vanilla JavaScript or what is built into the framework, do not import jQuery or any other external libraries for it.
 * If you are using a framework, make sure you compile it down to static files and include that alongside your code with the submission.

 Optional Extras: